vinceskahan/weewx-getting-started/README.md

 ### Integrating WeeWX With Your Webserver

 WeeWX does not come with a web server of its own.
-It is expected that the user will install and configure a webserver of their choice, and set that webserver up appropriately so weewx can save its generated web pages and images into a directly the webserver can read.
+It is expected that the user will install and configure a webserver of their choice, and set that webserver up appropriately so weewx can save its generated web pages and images into a directory the webserver can read.
 This is frequently the source of some initial issues, which can be hard to work through for users not familiar with how webservers or unix permissions work.

 In short - weeWX runs as a unprivileged user ('weewx' for a packaged installation) that needs to be able to write to a directory owned by the webserver process ('www-data' for some webserver packages).
 Initially it is helpful to set debug=1 in weewx.conf to make the debugging information more verbose to help you get things integrated successfully.

 There are so many webserver variants that it is impossible to list the differences here, but typically users install 'nginx' or 'apache' or whatever is their preferred package.
 WeeWX doesn't require any particular webserver package.
 It only needs to be able to write to the webserver's HTML document tree.

+Some possible ways to do this are available here (LINK TODO)

 ### Viewing Log Files